 The members of the Committee on Judicial Ethics are:

-- Hon.
-Janet J. McGuiggan, District Court
+- Honorable Janet J. McGuiggan, Chair

 Informal Opinions, formal Letter Opinions, and Emergency Letter Opinions may be requested by contacting the Committee's staff counsel.
 All requests for opinions and advice are kept confidential.
 A judge who seeks and receives a formal Letter Opinion from the Committee will not be disciplined for conduct undertaken in reasonable reliance on that Letter Opinion.
 See SJC Rule 3:11 (2)(D)(ii).
 Although an Informal Opinion does not carry with it protection from discipline, a judge's reliance on such an opinion will be considered a mitigating factor in any disciplinary proceeding.
 See SJC Rule 3:11 (2)(D)(i).